 Course Objective and Content

-Course Objectives: This course is designed as a general introduction to the English literature from the Anglo-Saxon period to Restoration.
-It encompasses the review of major historico-cultural developments in this long era as well the introduction of canonical literary works both in prose and verse.
+Course Content: This course is designed as a general introduction to the English literature from the Anglo-Saxon period to Augustan Age.
+It reviews major historico-cultural developments in this long era as well the introduction of canonical literary works both in prose and verse.
 The course is offered in the form of introductory lectures for each literary and historical period followed by the reading and discussion of individual texts.

 Learning Outcomes